Subscribe to Money & Life

 In relation to direct marketing, where practicable we will seek your consent before we use your personal information for this purpose.
 You may tell us at any time you do not wish to receive any further direct marketing materials – if you do, we will stop sending you such materials.

-In accordance with the Spam Act, should you wish to unsubscribe from commercial electronic messages from the FPA and/or the Money & Life website, all future commercial electronic messages from the FPA will enable you to unsubscribe from that particular type of electronic message from the FPA and this can be done at any time.
+In accordance with the Spam Act, should you wish to unsubscribe from commercial electronic messages from the FPA, all future commercial electronic messages from the FPA will enable you to unsubscribe from that particular type of electronic message from the FPA and this can be done at any time.
 If you do not unsubscribe, the FPA will continue to send you relevant information of the types described above.

 The FPA may also use messaging methods other than email.